MuhammadAyaz33/nyt-articles/README.md

 ### `Project Setup`

-1. First step is to clone the repo accoring to your github clone settings.
+1. Clone the repo and head to the root directory
 2. Install the dependencies by running the commands yarn install / npm install
 3. Follow the steps bellow for more options